Coreoz/Plume-file/changelogs/README.md

 This migration guide does not delete old Plume File tables.
 They will be found under *table_name*_history.

+For the complete migration guide to V3, please refer to [Plume File Github releases](https://github.com/Coreoz/Plume-file/releases).

 #### Migrating v1.0.0-rc1 ~ v1.0.0-rc9

 [Migration script](migration_1.0.0-rc1_1.0.0-rc9.sql)